 COMMON STOCK.
-Since the Trust invests in common stocks of companies and because many of the Funds included in the Trust have portfolios that consist primarily of common stocks, an investment in Units of the Trust should be made with an understanding of the risks inherent in any investment in common stocks, including the risk that the financial condition of the issuers of the Securities may become impaired or that the general condition of the stock market may worsen.
+Since the Trust invests in common stocks of companies and because many of the Funds included in the Trust may invest in common stocks, an investment in Units of the Trust should be made with an understanding of the risks inherent in any investment in common stocks, including the risk that the financial condition of the issuers of the Securities may become impaired or that the general condition of the stock market may worsen.